zephyris/tryptag/README.md

     print("Not cached, cannot open")
 ```

-The TrypTag data may have minor errors which will be corrected over time. `fetch_all_data` always fetches the latest localisation listing.
+The TrypTag data may have minor errors which will be corrected over time. `fetch_all_data` always fetches the latest localisation listing from [Zenodo](https://zenodo.org/record/6862289).
 Cached image data may be an older version. `tryptag` records the MD5 hash of the source zip files.
 If the data source (Zenodo depositions) are updated, the MD5 hash will change.
 Cached data inconsistent MD5 hashes can be checked using: